kamalasaurus/kestryl/README.md

 1. Add ESLint
 2. Add live-reload capabilities upon filechange
 3. Add bundle script that emits the index.html as well as the jspm package into app/dist
+4. Sequester css and images into assets directory.
+Show example of styling in JS instead of css; encourage minimal asset footprint.

 ###Documentation